 These programmes were designed to influence and inform not only GPs, but also other frontline staff in GP practices, and professionals in primary care services including nurses, dentists and those who plan and commission services.

-Over the course of the three years of the programme, the project aims to:
+Over the course of the three years of the programme, the project aimed to:

 Programme of Activities

-This project is being delivered by a Project Manager and overseen by a Steering Group chaired by the Clinical Champion.
-Research Autism's CEO is a member of the Steering Group and supports the delivery of the programme in partnership with the RCGP and Dr Buckley.
-The programme of activities is designed to identify ways of overcoming some of the barriers identified above.
-Dissemination of the findings will be a key aspect of the project, ensuring that lessons learnt are communicated as widely as possible.
-Research Autism's website (www.researchautism.net) will be a key component in this dissemination process, since it is the only autism website in the UK with NHS Information Standard accreditation.
-The programme of activities is designed to be specific, deliverable within a three year period.
+This project was delivered by a Project Manager and overseen by a Steering Group chaired by the Clinical Champion.
+Research Autism's Information Manager was a member of the Steering Group and supported the delivery of the programme in partnership with the RCGP and Dr Buckley.
+The programme of activities was designed to identify ways of overcoming some of the barriers identified above.
+Dissemination of the findings was a key aspect of the project, ensuring that lessons learnt were communicated as widely as possible.
+Research Autism's website (www.researchautism.net) was a key component in this dissemination process, since it is the only autism website in the UK with NHS Information Standard accreditation.
+The programme of activities was designed to be specific, deliverable within a three year period.

-The Autism and Primary Care website is designed to help primary care staff to help patients on the autism spectrum.
+The following websites (which arose out of this project) are designed to help primary care staff to help patients on the autism spectrum.